-The environmental policy describes Golding's commitment to continual improvement in environmental performance and compliance with applicable legal requirements (refer Appendix A3).
+The environmental policy describes SEE Civil's commitment to continual improvement in environmental performance and compliance with applicable legal requirements (refer Appendix A3).

-The environmental policy will be displayed on the Project website and at the site office, and communicated to staff and other interested parties via inductions and ongoing awareness programs.
+The environmental policy is displayed on the Project website and at the site office, and communicated to staff and other interested parties via inductions and ongoing awareness programs.